Cleanliness and log-characteristic cycles for vector bundles with flat connections: Log-characteristic cycles

 \end{prop} \begin{proof} This is classical.
 See for example \cite[Theorem V.2.2]{Alg-D}. \end{proof}

 \begin{remark} A standard trick using the above proposition is due to Bernstein: one takes two different filtrations $\fil_\bullet$ and $\fil'_\bullet$ on $D$ such that $\gr_\bullet D$ and $\gr'_\bullet D$ are both regular of pure dimension $n$ over $k$.
-For a finitely generated left $D$-module, we may compute two characteristic cycles $\Car(M)$ and $\Car'(M)$ separately with respect to each of the two filtrations on $D$.
-Then $\dim(\Car(M)) = \dim(\Car'(M))$ because they both equal to a number independent of the choice of the filtrations. \end{remark}
+For a finitely generated left $D$-module $M$, we may compute two characteristic cycles $\Car(M)$ and $\Car'(M)$ separately with respect to each of the two filtrations on $D$.
+Then $\dim(\Car(M)) = \dim(\Car'(M))$ because they are both equal to a number which is independent of the filtrations. \end{remark}